 On March 20, 2021, the Company's stockholders approved the 2021 Employee Stock Purchase Plan (the "ESPP"), which became effective on March 30, 2021.
 The ESPP initially provides participating employees with the opportunity to purchase up to an aggregate of 346,613 shares of the Company's common stock.
 An annual increase in the number of shares of common stock reserved and available for issuance under the ESPP shall be equal to 1% of the number of shares of common stock outstanding on the immediately preceding December 31; and such lesser number of shares as determined by the Administrator as provided in the ESPP.
-As of March 31, 2022, no shares have been purchased by employees under the ESPP.
+As of June 30, 2022, no shares have been purchased by employees under the ESPP.

-Note 11.
-Research License Agreements
+10. Research License Agreements

 During 2015, the Company entered into an exclusive patent license agreement (the "UT Austin License") to license certain technologies and intellectual property rights from the University of Texas at Austin (the "University"), an entity affiliated with a director of the Company at the time of the agreement.
 The UT Austin License shall remain in effect until the expiration or abandonment of the last to expire technologies and intellectual property rights.
-The Company shall pay License Maintenance fees annually of \$40 thousand.
+The Company pays License Maintenance fees annually of \$40 thousand.
 Additionally, the Company shall make additional milestone payments to the University upon meeting certain development milestones in the aggregate of \$4.7 million upon meeting certain development milestones during the term of the UT Austin License.
 The Company will pay the University royalties as defined in the UT Austin License on any commercialized product sales related to the licensed technology in a percentage in the low single digits.
-The Company will also be responsible for reimbursing the University for certain patent-related costs incurred on its behalf.
+The Company is also responsible for reimbursing the University for certain patent-related costs incurred on its behalf.

 In 2018, the Company acquired IPR&D on an Arrys' immune-oncology candidate based on the intellectual property associated with Arrys' AskAt License as part of the acquisition of Arrys.
 Total consideration allocated to the technology was \$28.5 million and was recognized as research and development expense upon the acquisition.
 The AskAt License is intended to be used by the Company in its future development of therapeutic drug candidates for eventual clinical development and commercialization.
 The Company shall make additional milestone payments to AskAt upon meeting certain development milestones totaling \$4 million, as well as certain sales event milestones ranging from \$50 million to \$250 million contingent on sales in a calendar year, during the term of the AskAt License.
 The Company will pay the AskAt royalties a percentage in the low single digits as defined in the AskAt License on any commercialized product sales related to the licensed technology.
+The Company is also responsible for reimbursing AskAt for certain patent-related costs incurred on its behalf.

-Note 12.
-Commitments and Contingencies
+11. Commitments and Contingencies

-The Company is also party to various agreements, principally relating to licensed technology, that require future payments relating to milestones not met as of March 31, 2022 or royalties on future sales of specified products that have not yet occurred as of March 31, 2022.
+The Company is also party to various agreements, principally relating to licensed technology, that require future payments relating to milestones not met as of June 30, 2022 or royalties on future sales of specified products that have not yet occurred as of June 30, 2022.

-Note 13.
-Net Loss per Share Attributable to Common Stockholders
+12. Net Loss per Share Attributable to Common Stockholders